campbe13/docker-ecq2020/mysql-example/README.md

-# mysql & docker platform
+# mysql & docker containers

 As with other dbs it is very easy to start up an instance of a mysql database without the need for installing the database engine software itself, no issues with versions and Windows compatibility amongst other things.